-Main Ingredients In These Gluten Free Dairy Free Blueberry Muffins
+Gluten Free Dairy Free Blueberry Muffins – Main Ingredients

 These muffins are also grain free and call for coconut flour which gives them a subtle coconut flavour that complements the blueberries and vanilla in this recipe.
 Coconut flour is a wonderful alternative to all purpose flour because it’s high in fiber and protein.
 It’s also quite nutrient dense.
 It works well in gluten free baking and imparts a slightly sweet flavour and a satisfying, cake-like texture.

 This recipe calls for extra virgin olive oil, but feel free to substitute liquid coconut oil if you prefer (or any other type of relatively neutral flavoured oil).

 I used fresh blueberries in this recipe, but frozen will do just fine.
 You can use whatever berries you have on hand, so feel free to substitute any other type of berry in this recipe such as raspberries or blackberries.